freeCodeCamp/i18n-curriculum/curriculum/challenges/korean/21-a2-english-for-developers/learn-how-to-describe-your-current-project/655b67f02eecf57fa75ceecf.md

 # --description--

 `Stay` is used to indicate remaining in a particular state or condition.
-It's often used in instructions or advice to keep oneself in a certain situation. 예시:
+It's often used in instructions or advice to keep oneself in a certain situation.
+For example:

 `Stay safe online` (continue being safe while using the internet)